isdsucph/isds2021/src/content/page/practical.md

 The teaching format will be a mix of online and teaching on campus.
 - All lectures will be online and consist of an on-demand part and live part where questions are answered.
 - Lab/exercise classes will run both online and on-campus.
 Students must choose which part they want to attend.
+- All lectures and lab/exercise classes on campus will take place in [CSS 35-01-05](https://socialsciences.ku.dk/contact/howtofindus/).
+- Zoom link for online lectures and lab/exercise classes can be found [here](https://ucph-ku.zoom.us/j/64901191619).

 # Groups